suddhasatwabhaumik/google-ml-with-tensorflow-gcp/README.md

-# Google Internal Training - ML with Tensorflow.
+# Google Training - ML with Tensorflow.

-Google's Internal Training materials on How to do ML with Tensorflow
+Google's Training materials on How to do ML with Tensorflow